Block Discrete Empirical Interpolation Methods: Block DEIM

+Let $U_{jb}=U(:,jb+1\!:\!jb+b)$.
+Compute the updated vectors (residual) $U_{jb}=U_{jb}-\mathbb{S}_{(j-1)b}U_{jb}$ (see \cref{algo:l4} of the algorithm), and then select the subsequent sets of $b$ indices by applying \cref{algo:maxvol} (or a column-pivoted QR) to the updated matrix $U_{jb}$.
+It is worth noting that, using this oblique projection operator $\mathbb{S}_{(j-1)b}$ on the original $U_{jb}$ ensures that the $\bs_{(j-1)b}$ entries in the updated $U_{jb}$ are zero, which guarantees nonrepeating indices.
+At the end of the iteration, the algorithm returns a column and row index set of size $k$.

+The following are two potential benefits of \cref{algo:B-Maxvol} compared to the standard DEIM. \begin{itemize} \item Approximation-wise, the greedy selection is not column-by-column, but carried out on a block of columns, possibly leading to a better pick of indices.
+Since the value of $b$ is usually modest, this procedure is still very affordable. \item Computationally, the block procedure may have some benefits over the vector-variant, for instance in the work for the oblique projection. \end{itemize}

+The computational cost of the B-DEIM-Maxvol variant of this algorithm is primarily determined by two key factors.
+Firstly, the two calls of the MaxVol procedure contribute to the overall complexity, where the {\sf MaxVol} procedure has a time complexity of $\calo(\kappa(m+n)b^2)$.
+Secondly, the block updates (as described in \cref{algo:l4,algo:ll5}) contribute with complexities of $\calo((m+n)k^2)$.
+Considering that \cref{algo:B-Maxvol} comprises $k/b$ iterations, the overall computational cost of the B-DEIM-MaxVol algorithm is $\calo((m+n)(\kappa bk +k^2))$.

-The cost of the B-DEIM-RRQR scheme is dominated by two QR factorizations and block updates.
-Given an $n \times b$ matrix, a QR factorization requires $\calo(nb^2)$ operations hence the cost of the two QR decompositions here is $\calo((m+n)b^2)$ and the block updates cost $\calo((m+n)kb)$.
-Since there are $k/b$ iterations in \cref{algo:B-RRQR}, the total cost of the B-DEIM-RRQR scheme is therefore $\calo((m+n)(bk +k^2))$.
-The B-DEIM-RRQR may be viewed as a hybrid standard DEIM and Q-DEIM scheme.
-The Q-DEIM selects $k$ indices by performing one column-pivoted QR while our B-DEIM-RRQR algorithm selects the $k$ indices by performing $k/b$ rounds of column-pivoted QR.
-Note that when the block size $b=k$, this B-DEIM-RRQR algorithm is just the $Q-DEIM$ scheme. \cref{algo:B-RRQR} summarizes the procedure.
-The permutation matrices $\Pi_\bss$ and $\Pi_\bp$ in \cref{perm1,perm2} are from the column-pivoted QR of $U^T$ and $V^T$, respectively.
+On the other hand, the cost of the B-DEIM-RRQR scheme is dominated by the two QR factorizations as well as the block updates.
+Given an $n \times b$ matrix, a QR factorization necessitates $\calo(nb^2)$ operations.
+Consequently, the combined cost of the two QR decompositions in this scheme amounts to $\calo((m+n)b^2)$.
+Thus, the total computational cost of the B-DEIM-RRQR scheme after $k/b$ iterations is $\calo((m+n)(kb +k^2))$.